junzis/pyModeS/README.rst

 .. code:: python

-  pms.icao(msg)           # Infer the ICAO address from the message pms.bds.infer(msg)      # Infer the Modes-S BDS code
+  pms.icao(msg)           # Infer the ICAO address from the message pms.bds.infer(msg)      # Infer the Modes-S BDS register

-  # check if BDS is 5,0 or 6,0, give reference spd, trk, alt (from ADS-B)
+  # Check if BDS is 5,0 or 6,0, give reference speed, track, altitude (from ADS-B)
   pms.bds.is50or60(msg, spd_ref, trk_ref, alt_ref)

-  # check each BDS explicitly
+  # Check each BDS explicitly
   pms.bds.bds10.is10(msg)
   pms.bds.bds17.is17(msg)
   pms.bds.bds20.is20(msg)